Label-efficient Time Series Representation Learning: A Review: In-domain Representation Learning

 \paragraph{Frequency Domain Contrastive Methods} A recent trend in time series contrastive learning is to utilize the frequency domain characteristics in representation learning, being one main distinguishing properties of time series data.
 For instance, Bilinear Temporal-Spectral Fusion (BTSF) applies an iterative bilinear fusion between feature embeddings of both time and frequency representations of time series \cite{icml2022iterative}.
 Specifically, BTSF generates different views of time series and applies iterative aggregation modules to perform cyclic refinement to the temporal and spectral features.
-Similarly, both STFNets \cite{STFNets} and TF-C \cite{zhang2022_tfConsistency} apply time domain and frequency domain augmentations, and push the time domain and frequency domain representations of the same sample closer to each other while pushing them apart from representations of other signals.
+Similarly, both STF-CSL \cite{STFNets} and TF-C \cite{zhang2022_tfConsistency} apply time domain and frequency domain augmentations, and push the time domain and frequency domain representations of the same sample closer to each other while pushing them apart from representations of other signals.
+In particular, STF-CSL \cite{STFNets} integrates Short-Time Fourier Neural Networks (STFNets) as the core component and applies both time-domain and frequency-domain data augmentations.
+STF-CSL aligns with the physical reality of IoT sensing scenarios while also offering substantial performance improvements over traditional time-domain-based self-supervised methods in tasks such as human activity recognition.
+TF-C~\cite{zhang2022_tfConsistency} introduces a pre-training model focused on overcoming the challenges associated with mismatches in temporal dynamics between pre-training and target domains in time series data.
+TF-C embeds time-based and frequency-based representations of an example closely together in the time-frequency space, without requiring access to target domain examples during pre-training.